 Bette is excellent in this film as the flirtatious, fun loving, seductive and enchanting Fanny.
 One moment she is all childlike innocence, vulnerability, and excitement and the next, she is despicable, cruel, vain and extremely selfish.
 Throughout all of this though, Bette keeps you interested in the character and even makes her sympathetic during certain scenes, she is not all bad and is more complicated than she may appear to be at first.

 I always get the impression that Fanny needs attention and compliments because it makes her feel special; if she accepts her marriage with Job she will no longer feel as unique, desired as she does when she parades around with all the other men.
-That I can be so intrigued by Fanny is, I think, a real testament to Bette’s abilities as an actress, it is because of her performance and not the writing that makes me so fascinated.
+That I can be so intrigued by Fanny is a real testament to Bette’s abilities as an actress, it is her performance rather than the writing that makes me so fascinated by Fanny.
 I can’t imagine another actress playing this role quite the way Bette does.

 This film could so easily have ended up belonging to either of these brilliant actors at the cost of the other, but actually neither of them ends up overshadowing the other.
 Bette often said that Claude was her favourite co-star and I think they were a perfect screen fit.
 I really like them together in this, Deception and Now Voyager.
 I really wish they had made many more films together.